starnowski/posmulten/README.md

 TODO

 ### Adding default value for tenant column
-The builder can create statements that adds default values statement for tenant column in each table.
+The builder can create statements that add default values statements for the tenant column in each table.
-By default the builder does not do that.
+By default, the builder does not do that.
-To specify behaviour builder use method:
+To specify behavior builder use method:
 ```javadoc
 com.github.starnowski.posmulten.postgresql.core.context.DefaultSharedSchemaContextBuilder#setCurrentTenantIdentifierAsDefaultValueForTenantColumnInAllTables(boolean value)
 ```